bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 :index:`[TAG=Specifying Slots When Labeling] <single: Specifying Slots When Labeling>` :index:`[TAG=Label->Specifying Slots When Labeling] <pair: Label; Specifying Slots When Labeling>`

-.. _SpecifyingSlots
+.. _SpecifyingSlots:

-If you add an **Autochanger = yes** record to the Storage resource in your Director’s configuration file, the Bareos Console will automatically prompt you for the slot number when the Volume is in the changer when you **add** or **label** tapes for that Storage device.
-If your **mtx-changer** script is properly installed, Bareos will automatically load the correct tape during the label command.
+If you add an Autochanger = yes record to the Storage resource in your Director’s configuration file, the Bareos Console will automatically prompt you for the slot number when the Volume is in the changer when you add or label tapes for that Storage device.
+If your mtx-changer script is properly installed, Bareos will automatically load the correct tape during the label command.

-You must also set **Autochanger = yes** in the Storage daemon’s Device resource as we have described above in order for the autochanger to be used.
+You must also set Autochanger = yes in the Storage daemon’s Device resource as we have described above in order for the autochanger to be used.
 Please see **Auto Changer**:sup:`Dir`:sub:`Storage`\  and **Autochanger**:sup:`Sd`:sub:`Device`\  for more details on these records.

 Thus all stages of dealing with tapes can be totally automated.
-It is also possible to set or change the Slot using the **update** command in the Console and selecting **Volume Parameters** to update.
+It is also possible to set or change the Slot using the update command in the Console and selecting Volume Parameters to update.

-Even though all the above configuration statements are specified and correct, Bareos will attempt to access the autochanger only if a **slot** is non-zero in the catalog Volume record (with the Volume name).
+Even though all the above configuration statements are specified and correct, Bareos will attempt to access the autochanger only if a slot is non-zero in the catalog Volume record (with the Volume name).

 If your autochanger has barcode labels, you can label all the Volumes in your autochanger one after another by using the :strong:`label barcodes` command.
 For each tape in the changer containing a barcode, Bareos will mount the tape and then label it with the same name as the barcode.
 An appropriate Media record will also be created in the catalog.
 Any barcode that begins with the same characters as specified on the "CleaningPrefix=xxx" command, will be treated as a cleaning tape, and will not be labeled.
 For example with: